kubernetes/enhancements/keps/sig-auth/541-external-credential-providers/README.md

 time based on the credentials themselves).

 After `expirationTimestamp`, client must execute the provider again for any new connections.
-For mTLS connections, this applies even if returned certificate is still valid (i.e. the `NotAfter` date is ignored).
+For mTLS connections, this applies even if the returned certificate is still valid (i.e. the `NotAfter` date is ignored).
+Existing connections can be kept open as long as possible even if the associated credential is expired (it is the responsibility of the server to close connections for expired credentials).

 `token` contains a token for use in `Authorization` header of HTTP requests.